CDRH/open-oni_nebraska_theme/README.md

 - select specific featured pages from our currently loaded options, then add that config file and copying process to this repository

 UNTIL THEN
-- Copy config demo file to `onisite/plugins/featured_content/config.py`
+- Copy plugin's example config file to `onisite/plugins/featured_content/config.py`

 ### Map